 - any other information you provide to us.

-In most cases we will collect this information from you directly however in some cases we may, with your prior consent, obtain information from your advisers such as lawyers, financial planners, bankers etc.
+In most cases we will collect this information from you directly however in some cases we may, with your prior consent, obtain information from your advisers and other third parties such as lawyers, financial planners, bankers etc.

 Naturally we collect and hold a broad range of personal information gathered during the course of providing our accounting, audit, taxation and business advisory services.
 However as stated above, we strive to ensure that we collect and hold only that personal information which is relevant and necessary to your specific matters.